pickletiff/tifftiff-dataviz-portfolio/README.md

 Part III(final-project-part-three)

 ---
-## Other stuff that Tiff is keeping for her own reference :D
+## Other stuff that Tiff is keeping for her own reference and cause she is constantly confused about something.

 ### Changing text